 - Lack of urination.

 Do keep in mind that many, or even all of these symptoms can be exhibited due to a variety of illnesses, so this is not really a surefire way of telling that your dog has a fever.
 The best way to tell if your dog has a fever is by using a thermometer.
 On a side note, it may seem weird to you that your dog might shiver if it is too hot, but think of this way.
 When you have a fever, you may be hot, but actually feel cold, thus your body will shiver as a natural reaction.
 It is nothing more than an illness causing your senses to not function properly, just like with a dog.

 How To Check A Dog’s Temperature With A Thermometer?

 Unfortunately there is no easy or pleasant way of checking your dog’s temperature with a thermometer.
 They are not like humans in the sense that the mouth and the ear are not viable points of entry for a thermometer.
 A dog’s ears have some pretty crazy canals, which makes it hard to get an accurate reading from the ears.
-The heat dissipates too quickly on the way out, plus there might be ear wax, fur, and debris which can obstruct the thermometer and get in the way of a good reading.
+The heat dissipates too quickly on the way out, plus there might be ear wax (we have covered a post on cleaning here), fur, and debris which can obstruct the thermometer and get in the way of a good reading.